Optable/optable-ios-sdk/README.md

 ### Targeting API

-To get the targeting key values associated by the configured sandbox with the device in real-time, you can call the `targeting` API and expect that on success, the resulting keyvalues to be used for targeting will be sent in the `targetingOk` message to your delegate (see the example delegate implementation above):
+To get the targeting key values associated by the configured DCN with the device in real-time, you can call the `targeting` API and expect that on success, the resulting keyvalues to be used for targeting will be sent in the `targetingOk` message to your delegate (see the example delegate implementation above):

 ```objective-c
 @import OptableSDK;